pic

 The previous example already presented one solution.
 It involves introducing a thread-local variable called temp to accumulate results.
 In this way, each thread maintains its own accumulator, writing to the shared array only once at the end.

 Two additional solutions are presented below.
 The first one entails computing the reduction through a separate function.
-This address false sharing by the same logic as before, where the accumulation is done through a variable local to a function.
+This addresses false sharing by the same logic as before, where the accumulation is done through a variable local to a function.
 The second solution involves defining partial_outputs as a matrix with extra rows (seven in particular), a technique known as vector padding.
-This approach guarantees that each thread's accumulator is allocated on a different cache line, so that that concurrent updates don't interfere with each other at the cache level.
+This approach guarantees that each thread's accumulator is allocated on a different cache line, so that concurrent updates don't interfere with each other at the cache level.

 x = rand(10_000_000)